Among-Suss/groov-in-c/README.md

 ![Docker Build](https://github.com/Among-Suss/groov-in-c/actions/workflows/docker-build.yml/badge.svg)
 ![Parser Checks](https://github.com/Among-Suss/groov-in-c/actions/workflows/youtube-checks.yml/badge.svg)

-An easy to self-host Discord music bot written in C
+An easy to host Discord music bot written in C.

+Can be easily hosted for free with any extra server or database requirements, even by those without any technical knowledge.

 ## Table of contents